-- A. Attendance at each class or laboratory is mandatory at Oral Roberts University. - B. Double cuts will be assessed for absences immediately preceding or following holidays. - C. Absences in excess of the number of times the class meets per week will be considered excessive and can adversely affect the course grade. - D. Students taking a late exam because of an unauthorized absence will be charged a lateexam fee. - E. Excessive absences can reduce a student's grade or deny credit for the course.
+- A. University Policies and Procedures - 1.
+Attendance at each class or laboratory is mandatory at Oral Roberts University. - 2.
+Double cuts will be assessed for absences immediately preceding or following holidays. - 3.
+Excessive absences can reduce a student's grade or deny credit for the course. - 4.
+Students taking a late exam because of an unauthorized absence will be charged a late exam fee. - 5.
+Students and faculty at Oral Roberts University adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.